RenRenJuan/Green-Travel-Carbon-App/README.md

   - 2.4.0 Group Aggregation
   - 2.5.0 Reporting

-  A base completely free client with the core trip model will remain free and it's sources will be here.

-  Feature sets in 2.2 and later will be available to [entitled users](https://eg.meansofproduction.biz/index.php/AKPERSON), with entitlements vended in app.
+  The product line version, unlike the standalone 2.0.n series will have an evolving domain model.
+It will also be free but with feature sets that are available to users at different levels of [entitlement](https://eg.meansofproduction.biz/index.php/AKPERSON) in my domains, vended in in the common domain content mgt app.

 2011 Stub App